microsoft/BotFramework-WebChat/samples/06.g.select-voice/README.md

-# Sample - Integrating with Cognitive Services Speech Services
+# Sample - Selecting voice

 ## Description

-A simple page with Web Chat integrated with speech-to-text and text-to-speech functionality and select different voices.
+A simple page with Web Chat integrated with speech-to-text and text-to-speech functionality and select different voices based on the activity to be synthesized.

+This is an extension of sample [06.c.cognitive-services-speech-services-js](https://github.com/microsoft/BotFramework-WebChat/tree/master/samples/06.c.cognitive-services-speech-services-js).

 # Test out the hosted sample